Eliminate all micro-organisms

 • high bacterial retention capacity for extended use (31 & 62 days and 3 & 4 months);

 • surface bacteriostatic activity to limit cross-contamination and retrograde contamination;

 • low cost to encourage regular replacement (single use product);

 • simple maintenance: shower or tap filters can be changed quickly due to a universal screw cap and/or clip system that ensure complete stability and water tightness.
 Using the Filt’ray Data Manager™ tracking software, you can track maintenance activities at all points of use.
 Learn more

 ➟ Learn more about the technical features of our sterilizing-grade FILT'RAY 2G filters.

-aqua-tools H&S filters are class 1 medical devices.
+aqua-tools Infection Control Solutions filters are class 1 medical devices.

 Before using the filters, familiarize yourself with the technical and scientific features of each model (shower head or tap, sterile and non-sterile, 31 & 62 days and 3 & 4 months).
 Read the instructions before installing and uninstalling the filters.
 Used filters should never be cleaned, sterilized or recycled, but must be incinerated.
 Aqua-Tools, in partnership with Veolia Environmental Services, has established a collection system for eco-friendly disposal of our filtration products.
 Contact us for additional information.